Leratong Hospital

-Leratong Hospital is a hospital in Mogale City, Krugersdorp, South Africa.
+Leratong Hospital is a hospital in Kagiso in Mogale City, Krugersdorp, South Africa.
 The hospital won numerous awards including one for being "baby-friendly".

 Coat of arms

 The hospital registered a coat of arms at the Bureau of Heraldry in 1982 : Gules, on a sixteen-pointed star Argent, a cross potent fitchy at the foot Vert, ensigned with an antique lamp Azure, enflamed Gules.
 The arms were designed by Dr J.B.M.
 Botha.